NW Rennzweier: Design

-Von Liebig raced the car in numerous contests.
+Von Liebieg raced the car in numerous contests.
 He won the La Turbie race that took place in Nice, and took second position in Salzburg-Linz-Vienna race.
 He later also took part in the Paris-Vienna race.

 Today the Rennzweier is exhibited at the Czech National Technical Museum.

 A second racing car was made in 1901.
 This one also made do without bodywork, and this time featured a Hardy engine (flat two, 3188cc, 7,4 kW-8,85 kW (10-12HP)) was used instead of the previous Benz one.